alicestrt/fst-viz-tool/readme.md

 fst viz tool
 ============

-small visualization tool built by the design team during Digital Methods Summer School 2019, Amsterdam.
+A fork of the small visualization tool built by the design team during Digital Methods Summer School 2019, Amsterdam.

+The visualisation tool was developed further by Alice Strete and Angeliki Diakrousi, with the help of André Fincato as part of the [Feminist Search Tools] (https://fst.swummoq.net/) project.

+The tool is built using [D3 js] (https://d3js.org/).

 ## usage